Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 This page provides information for participants in the New Zealand Health, Work and Retirement study.
-The 2018 Health, Work and Retirement survey is now closed and will reopen in 2020.
-If you cannot find the answer to your question here please do not hesitate to contact us on free-phone number 0800 100 134 or you can email a question to email@example.com.
+The 2021 wave of the study will be sent to participants in the second half of 2021.
+If you cannot find the answer to your question here, please do not hesitate to contact us any time on our free-phone number 0800 100 134, or you can email a question to email@example.com.

 The study aims to provide information on issues such as health, work, retirement and housing, which are relevant to people in this age group.
 This research provides New Zealand residents with the opportunity to share their experiences to help inform national and international discussions on these important issues.

-The 2016 survey had a focus on housing tenure and quality among the older New Zealand population and how this facilitates social connections, while the 2018 and 2020 surveys have a focus on the experiences of older people as they continue to participate in or leave paid employment.
+Previous surveys have had a specific focus on caregiving, housing tenure and quality among the older New Zealand population, and how this facilitates social connections.
+The 2018 and 2020 surveys had a focus on the experiences of older people as they continue to participate in or leave paid employment.

-Every two years, participants are re-surveyed, and additional people are randomly selected from the electoral roll to be surveyed.
-To date, more than 8,000 New Zealand residents have responded to the survey.
-To gain greater insight into questions which are not well characterised by survey responses, interested participants are at times invited to participate in face-to-face interviews.
+To date, more than 14,000 New Zealand residents have responded to the survey.
+To gain greater insight into questions which are not well characterised by survey responses, interested participants are also sometimes invited to participate in face-to-face interviews or telephone interviews.

-People who have previously filled out a survey are re-surveyed every two years to obtain valuable information regarding changes, or lack of change, in their circumstances over time.
+People who have previously filled out a survey are re-surveyed to obtain valuable information regarding changes, or lack of change, in their circumstances over time.

 If you decide to participate, you have the right to:

-You don’t need to do anything.
-We send out postcards to remind those who have not completed the survey to do so, but also to thank participants who have returned their surveys.
+You do not need to do anything.
+We send out postcards to remind those who have not completed the survey to do so, and to thank participants who have returned their surveys.

 Please fill out the online form here to update your contact details, or call our freephone any time: 0800 100 134.

 If you are an existing participant, you will have been approached before to allow us to access your National health data.
 For new participants in 2020, this is the linkage of national health record data, held on file by the New Zealand Health Information Service, to other data provided by study participants.
 It provides valuable information for health research, such as number of hospital emergency room or GP clinic visits people make in a year.
 The combined data allows us to answer many health-related questions that we could not answer with the survey data alone.
-You can find more information about the Data Linkage project here.

 All information provided to researchers is completely confidential, and will be used only for the purposes of health research.
 It will not be possible to identify individuals in any dataset or report from the study.
 To ensure that national health record data remains confidential, a strong and confidential data-transference and merging process is used.
 You can rest assured that: